FarronF/limerick-council-meetings/meetings/2022/02/21-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 17th January 2022.md

 used to adjust/verify the volume study which will also look at suggestions for how best to

-integrate the findings, and the city wall, into any future project and urban realm proposal--- 5
+integrate the findings, and the city wall, into any future project and urban realm proposal
+---
+5

 for the area.
 The LCCC team is currently reviewing the viability of affordable homes in this